-Alpha isomethyl ionone – sometimes called isomethylionone – is a fragrance compound sometimes used in cosmetics and household cleaning products – for instance in soaps, hair care products, perfumes, fabric conditioners and detergents.
-Dove, Olay and Nivea use it in a number of products, for instance, and it is in such fragrances as Paco Rabanne’s 1 Million for men and Lady Million Eau de Parfum for women.
+Alpha isomethyl ionone – sometimes called isomethylionone – is a fragrance sometimes used in cosmetics and household cleaning products – for instance in soaps, hair care products, perfumes, fabric conditioners and detergents.
+Dove, Olay and Nivea use it in a number of products, for instance, and it is in such scents as Paco Rabanne’s 1 Million for men and Lady Million Eau de Parfum for women.

-Alpha isomethyl ionone is a fragrance, isothiazolinones are preservatives, the two chemical families are not related, and from an MI-allergy perspective, it is definitely not an isothiazolinone preservative and accordingly should not cause cross reactions.
+Alpha isomethyl ionone is a fragrance, isothiazolinones are preservatives, the two chemical families are not related, and from an MI-allergy perspective, it is definitely not an isothiazolinone preservative and accordingly should not cause so-called cross reactions.

 So-called fragrance free cosmetics should also be free of alpha isomethyl ionone – though will not necessarily be free from MI / MCI, and will be free of other fragrances which you may not in fact react to.

-As always in the above cases – make sure to check the label, and double check with the manufacturer if you can or if you are uncertain.
+As always in the above cases, make sure to check the label, and double check with the manufacturer if you can or if you are uncertain.

 Other names for alpha isomethyl ionone, which may be seen on non-cosmetic products, include gammanolene and irisantheme.
 Its CAS number is 127-51-5.
 You may come across the name hyphenated or with alternate spacing / word separation – eg alpha-iso-methylionone.